docQodly/docs/docs/studio/roles/rolesPrivilegesOverview.md

 ## Assigning Roles

-Through the **Qodly Management Console** of your application, you can seamlessly integrate roles for users across various environments, be it `development`, `staging`, or `production` – each with its own tailored configuration.
+Through the **Qodly Management Console** of your application, you can assign roles to users across various environments—`development`, `staging`, or `production`—each with its own configuration.

 :::info
-It's important to note that roles added in the development environment may not necessarily align with those in the production environment for example.
+Roles configured in the development environment may differ from those in production.
+It's essential to manage roles appropriately in each environment to ensure consistent access control.
 :::

-For instance, in the `development` environment:
+To assign a role to a user in the `development` environment:

 1. Go to the `Teams` tab to see a list of available users, each linked to their respective roles.
 2. Click the `Add User` button in the upper-right corner to add a new user.